Birds

 Image by Flickr

-Severe Macaw / Chestnut-fronted Macaw lives in northern South America where its range stretches from Panama to Amazonian Brazil to Bolivia.
+Severe Macaw / Chestnut-fronted Macaw lives in northern South America, where its range stretches from Panama to Amazonian Brazil to Bolivia.
 The birds have a long lifespan of 30-80 years.
 Although the macaw is mostly green-colour.
 Moreover, it possesses a chestnut brown patch above its beak.

-7. Red-fronted Macaw
+7. Red-fronted Macaw (Ara rubrogenys)

 The red-fronted macaw